Governance & Succession

 • Architectural discipline

-• The status of the Institutional Seat
+• Status of the Institutional Seat

 The territorial order remains intact across generational transition.